 Revisiting the motivated denial of mind to animals used for food: Replication of Bastian et al. (2012)

-The fact that we care for animals yet eat them demands explanation.
+As a society, we care for animals yet eat them.
 Loughnan et al. (2010) coined this phenomenon the ‘meat paradox’ and explained it in terms of motivated moral disengagement driven by an aversive tension between people’s moral standards (caring for animals) and their behavior (eating animals).
-One mechanism that is thought to play an important role in resolving this tension and maintaining the paradox is the motivated denial of food-animals' minds and therefore their status as moral patients (Bastian & Loughnan, 2017; Loughnan & Davies, 2020).
-By positing that people are motivated to deny the minds of the animals they eat, Bastian et al. (2012) present a powerful psychological explanation, and strong indictment, of human relationships with animals.
-Indeed, how can human relationships with animals be considered legitimate if perceptions of animals as moral patients solipsistically emerge from how people wish to use them?
+One mechanism that is thought to play an important role in resolving this tension and maintaining the paradox is the motivated denial of food-animals' minds and therefore their capacity to feel pain and be harmed (Bastian & Loughnan, 2017; Loughnan & Davies, 2020).
+By positing that people are motivated to deny the minds of the animals they eat, Bastian et al. (2012) present a psychological explanation of how we can care for animals and simultaneously eat them.
 This idea has garnered substantial interest and has framed much of the psychological approach to meat consumption (Bastian & Loughnan, 2017; Dhont & Hodson, 2020; Loughnan & Davies, 2020; Rothgerber, 2014; Piazza, 2020).
 It therefore seems timely and worthwhile to revisit Bastian et al.’s (2012) seminal studies on the motivated denial of food-animals’ minds.

 The meat paradox